davecurryco/mystic-spheres/RuinsOfLahoor.md

 #### G) Temples

-This district is entirely above water and overgrown with trees.
+This district is above water, although it is laced with small pools and slow-moving creeks.
+There are also many open areas separated by spaces overgrown with trees.
 The buildings, especially the temples, were built with sandstone blocks on a base of laterite.

 #### H) Tradesmen